DibyajyotiDhall/Creating-resources-in-GitHub-using-IaC/README.md

 Terraform will execute the plan, and upon successful execution, your GitHub repository will be created.
 You can log into your GitHub account to verify the new repository.

-**Congratulations!** You've successfully created a GitHub repository using Terraform.
+**Congratulations!** You've successfully created a GitHub repository using-Terraform.
 ### Terraform Apply
 ![Terraform Apply](terraform-repo.png)